GRCDEV/ArduSim/help/usage.md

 * *name.txt*.
 It contains the same information shown in the results dialog.
 * *name_mobility_OMNeT-INET-BoonMotionModel.txt*.
 The movement over the time (mobility) of all the UAVs is stored to be used in the communications simulator OMNeT++, using the mobility model *BoonMotionModel* of the INET framework.
 * *name_mobility_OMNeT-INET-BoonMotionModel_3D.txt*.
 This file includes the same information plus the altitude of the multicopter over the time.
 * *name_X_mobility_NS2.txt*.
 One file for each multicopter stores the mobility model to be used in the communications simulator NS2.
+This file format is compatible with NS3.
 * *name_X_mobility_NS2_3D.txt*.
 In this case, the altitude of the multicopter is also included.
 * *name_X_mission_AutoCAD.scr*.
-This file includes the simplified mission shown on screen, and is stored in AutoCAD format as a single poliline.
+This file includes the simplified mission shown on screen, and it is stored in AutoCAD format as a single poliline.
 * *name_X_path.csv*.
 In this case, we include the 3D location, heading, speed, acceleration, and distance to origin over time.
 We think that this file may be the most useful to mathematically analyze the behavior of the multicopters.
 * *name_X_path_AutoCAD.scr*.
 This is a simplified version of the previous file with an AutoCAD poliline with the path followed by the multicopter.
 * *name_X_path_AutoCAD3d.scr* This file includes a 3D poliline with the path followed by the multicopter.